-Predicted fuel loads for the reserve are shown in Figure 3.
+Predicted fuel loads for the park are shown in Figure 3.

-It should also be noted that high levels of weed infestation currently occur within the reserve.
-Existence of these weeds have the potential to alter fuel loads and fire response.
+It should also be noted that high levels of weed infestation currently exist within the park.
+The occurrence of these weeds have potential to alter fuel loads and fire response.
 Weed presence has been mapped and considered within the proposed works schedule (see Section 4.4 and Figure 4).